9 Best Shampoos for Keratin Treated Hair (Sulfate Free & Salt Free)

 My only gripe about this shampoo is that it doesn’t contain hydrolyzed keratin, which means I have to add an extra product to my routine to top up the keratin.

-6. Maple Holistics Moroccan Argan Oil Shampoo
+Maple Holistics Shampoo

 The Maple Holistics shampoo is made with 100% pure argan oil, almond oil, green tea extracts, avocado oil, silk amino acids, and hibiscus to heal, rejuvenate, and strengthen keratin treated hair.